argutai/Spanify/README.md

 ### Deploy Spotify Lyrics API

 This app relies on first deploying the Spotify Lyrics API, following [this page](https://github.com/akashrchandran/spotify-lyrics-api).
-It requires that you obtain a private session cookie, the process is described [here](https://github.com/akashrchandran/syrics/wiki/Finding-sp_dc).
-Run using
+It requires that you obtain a private session cookie from open.spotify, the process is described [here](https://github.com/akashrchandran/syrics/wiki/Finding-sp_dc).

 Alternatively, you can host it as a Docker container using the docker image I created for the php app: